India–Pakistan relations: 2022 Pakistan floods

+Economic relations

+India and Pakistan have curtailed formal trade; South Asia, the region inhabited by the two countries, is the least economically integrated region in the world, with only 5% of its trade conducted internally.
+However, there is an informal bilateral trade of around $10 billion, with most of the goods imported by Pakistan.

+During the 2025 India–Pakistan conflict, bilateral maritime trade was suspended.

 Social relations

+Organisational ties

+India and Pakistan both feature in the South Asian Association for Regional Cooperation (SAARC) and the Commonwealth of Nations.
+SAARC membership initially helped the two countries come to certain agreements, such as simplifying visa access for each other, while in the early years of independence, one of the reasons both countries remained in the Commonwealth was arguably to prevent a British preference towards the other country.
+Eventually SAARC became defunct largely due to the impasse between the two nations, and since the 2025 Pahalgam attack, India removed SAARC visa privileges for Pakistani nationals.

+Aman ki Asha is a joint venture and campaign between The Times of India and the Jang Group started in 2010 calling for mutual peace and development of diplomatic and cultural relations.

 Cultural links

-India and Pakistan, particularly Northern India and Eastern Pakistan, to some degree have similar cultures, cuisines and languages due to common Indo-Aryan heritage which span through the two countries and throughout much of the northern subcontinent which also underpin the historical ties between the two.
+India and Pakistan, particularly Northern India and Eastern Pakistan, to some degree have similar cultures, cuisines and languages due to common Indo-Aryan heritage which spans through the two countries and throughout much of the northern subcontinent which also underpin the historical ties between the two.
 Pakistani singers, musicians, comedians and entertainers have enjoyed widespread popularity in India, with many achieving overnight fame in the Indian film industry Bollywood.
 Likewise, Indian music and film are very popular in Pakistan.
 Being located in the northernmost region of South Asia, Pakistan's culture is somewhat similar to that of North India, especially the northwest.

 The Punjab region was split into Punjab, Pakistan and Punjab, India following the independence and partition of the two countries in 1947.
 The Punjabi people are today the largest ethnic group in Pakistan and also an important ethnic group of northern India.
 The founder of Sikhism was born in the modern-day Pakistani Punjab province, in the city of Nankana Sahib.
 Each year, millions of Indian Sikh pilgrims cross over to visit holy Sikh sites in Nankana Sahib.
 The Sindhi people are the native ethnic group of the Pakistani province of Sindh.
 Many Hindu Sindhis migrated to India in 1947, making the country home to a sizeable Sindhi community.
 In addition, the millions of Muslims who migrated from India to the newly created Pakistan during independence came to be known as the Muhajir people; they are settled predominantly in Karachi and still maintain family links in India.

 Relations between Pakistan and India have also resumed through platforms such as media and communications.
-Aman ki Asha is a joint venture and campaign between The Times of India and the Jang Group calling for mutual peace and development of diplomatic and cultural relations.